 If you have recently lost a loved one and you believe that their death was due to the negligence or misconduct of another person, you may be wondering if you have the right to file a wrongful death lawsuit.
 The answer to this question is yes, and you may be able to file a wrongful death lawsuit in Florida.

 At The Fran Haasch Law Group, our lawyers are adept at handling all types of wrongful death cases.
 We understand the emotional and legal complexities involved in these types of claims, so we take the time to listen to you and your story, understand your unique needs, and work to achieve your goals.
+Serving Clearwater, Tampa, Palm Harbor, New Port Richey, St Petersburg, and the surrounding areas, we are passionate about fighting for you.

 Contact an experienced wrongful death attorney today for a free case evaluation.